martin-olivier/dylib/README.md

 ctest
 ```

-# Future

-Here is the following feature that will be added in the future:
-- The posibility to easily load C++ mangled symbols
-- Add `symbols()` member function to be able to get the list of symbols of a dynamic library

 # Community

 If you have any question about the usage of the library, do not hesitate to open a [discussion](https://github.com/martin-olivier/dylib/discussions)